 How much compensation can I get for my personal injury claim?

-When you make a personal injury claim, estimating how much accident compensation you can expect to receive for your injuries can be complicated.
+When making an injury claim, calculating how much compensation you can expect to receive for your injuries can be a complex process.

 Since 2013 online injury calculators have been flawed

 Compensation calculators take into account the nature and severity of the injury and then refer to the Judicial College Guidelines* table to give an upper and lower estimate of the likely compensation award if the claim is successful.